iamsainikhil/gatsby-prismic-blog-starter/README.md

 ## API Token

 - After creating an account, head over to settings of the project you created earlier.
-- Go to _API & Security_ section, grab the Permanent Access Token with _Access to Master_.
+- Go to _API & Security_ section, grab the Permanent Access Token with _Access to master/README_images_.

 ## Custom Types